openimis/openimis_docs/web_app_vb_user_manual.rst

       -  ``Date Selector Button``

-        Clicking on the ``Date Selector Button`` will pop-up an easy to use, calendar selector (:ref:`image109`); by default the calendar will show the current month, or the month of the currently selected date, with the current day highlighted.
+        Clicking on the ``Date Selector Button`` will pop-up an easy to use, calendar selector (:ref:`Image 109<image109>`); by default the calendar will show the current month, or the month of the currently selected date, with the current day highlighted.

           -  At anytime during the use of the pop-up, the user can see the date of **today**.
           -  Clicking on *today* will close the pop-up and display the today’s date in the corresponding date entry box.